 Have you ever finished mowing and turned to admire your lawn only to find it looks terrible?
 You invested quite a bit of money to purchase a zero-turn lawn mower to get that well-manicured lawn.
 It is highly frustrating to find your mower is no longer giving you a nice cut and now it looks bad.

-A zero turn lawn mower can provide an uneven cut when the tire pressure is low; the bearings are bad in the pulleys or spindle housings; the mower deck is plugged with debris; or the mower blades are dull, bent or unbalanced.
-The zero turn mower’s speed and mowing conditions can also cause an uneven cut.
+A zero-turn lawn mower can provide a bad or uneven cut when the tire pressure is low; the bearings are bad in the pulleys or spindle housings; the mower deck is plugged with debris; or the mower blades are dull, bent, or unbalanced.
+The zero-turn mower’s speed and mowing conditions can also cause an uneven cut.

 Why Your Zero Turn Mower Gives You an Uneven Cut

 Before you begin checking anything on your zero-turn, check your tire pressures.
 Something as simple as a low tire can throw off the level of your mower deck and give you an uneven cut.